facebookresearch/xformers/README.md

 xFormers is:
 - **Customizable building blocks**: Independent/customizable building blocks that can be used without boilerplate code.
 The components are domain-agnostic and xFormers is used by researchers in vision, NLP and more.
-- **Research first**: xFormers contains bleeding-edge components, that are not yet available in mainstream libraries like pytorch.
+- **Research first**: xFormers contains bleeding-edge components, that are not yet available in mainstream libraries like PyTorch.
 - **Built with efficiency in mind**: Because speed of iteration matters, components are as fast and memory-efficient as possible. xFormers contains its own CUDA kernels, but dispatches to other libraries when relevant.

 ## Installing xFormers